-This robotic installation uses generative robot control, brainwave measurements, and generative machine learning to optimize its choreography with the aim of making the participant “do nothing.”
+This robotic installation uses generative robot control, brainwave measurements, and reinforcement learning to optimize its choreography with the aim of making the participant “do nothing.”

 2020